xmp4 — Semantic code knowledge for your stack

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool finds direct callers of a symbol in a project, which is specific and distinguishes it from siblings like xmp4_callees (which finds callees) and xmp4_usages (which finds all usages).
+The description clearly states it finds 'direct callers of a symbol', which is specific and distinct from siblings like xmp4_callees (callees) and xmp4_usages (all usages).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.